- Randall Munroe of xkcd apparently does not like it when people try this on him. Black Hat Guy shares his distaste in one Indulgent Fantasy Segue.

 - In another instance, the Mayor cripples Florence by ordering her to be silent, and since Florence is hardcoded to obey humans, she cannot speak at all.
 Sam manages to find a loophole by sending the Mayor a message that paraphrases to "If you don't say otherwise, we'll assume your order has been cancelled" and couching it in enough of his personal annoying diatribe that it makes the Mayor livid.
 She sends back a massively hate-filled response chewing him out, but forgets to include anything saying her order still stands.

 - A restauranteur catches Sam And Max both trying to skip out on paying the lunch bill.
 They wash dishes in a race to see who has to pay.
 The loser pays the bill.

 - A woman tells a robot to hide on a plane until it is brought into the hangar, so if anyone asks she can say he was hiding on the plane until it was brought into the hangar.

-Therkla disobeys the clear intent of her orders and lays the blame elsewhere, on the ground that she had tried to obey exactly the orders she was given, and the fall guy had tried to obey the intent.
-Her superior let it slide because weaseling out of responsibility for your own actions is a political skill he had taught her personally, and he's proud of her progress — but to be clear, he also gives the explicit order that next time, she is to do exactly what everyone already knew he wanted her to do.
+- Therkla disobeys the clear intent of her orders and lays the blame elsewhere, on the ground that she had tried to obey exactly the orders she was given, and the fall guy had tried to obey the intent.
+Her superior lets it slide because weaseling out of responsibility for your own actions is a political skill he had taught her personally, and he's proud of her progress — but to be clear, he also gives the explicit order that next time, she is to do exactly what everyone already knew he wanted her to do.